estii20/aquileia-roman-city/README.md

 To attract English speaking visitors to the UNESCO Roman City in Aquileia.
 It was one of the most important cities in the Roman Empire.
 Visitors have the opportunity to see the key historic sites of the Roman Forum, the River Port and the main Market square.
 The historical information is next to the images to provide a cohesive structure.
-A timeline offers users an easy to read timeline detailing key important dates.
+A timeline offers details key important dates.

 The purpose of the website is to provide visitors information so that they can plan their visit in advance.
 There is a map of the area, the contact details, admission price, opening times and a contact form for any further information.